wrightrocket/webhook.site/webhookscript/functions.markdown

 ### date_interval(***string*** date1, ***string*** date2, ***?string*** format): ***string/int***

-Formats the difference between 2 dates.
-Note that this function does not use the ISO format, but rather the uses the [PHP `DateInterval` format specification](https://www.php.net/manual/en/dateinterval.format.php).
+Calculates the interval between `date1` and `date2`.

-If no format string is specified, the difference is returned as the number of seconds between the dates, with the number being negative if `date2` is before `date1`.
+If no format string is specified, the interval is returned as the number of seconds between the dates, with the number being negative if `date2` is before `date1`.

+Note that for the format string, this function does not use the ISO format, but rather the uses the [PHP `DateInterval` format specification](https://www.php.net/manual/en/dateinterval.format.php).

 ```javascript
 date_interval('2008-07-16T23:13:26.234212Z', '2008-07-05T18:26:25.324542Z') // -967620